Read our latest blog posts: Go to Press site

 If the application is unresponsive, it is most likely due to server problems.
 Do not worry, they will get fixed ASAP.
-Please try it again later.
+Please try again later.

 If you have created an account using your email, unfortunately, you are not able to insert a photo.
 However, if you sign up with your Facebook account, your Facebook picture should automatically be added to your profile.

 Please find the button on the first screen of the app “Already registered?
 Log in here.”
 It is written with smaller letters and might be easy to miss.
 We will make it more user-friendly by time.

-Currently, Be My Eyes is only available for iOS, but we have plans of developing an Android version.
-If you wish to be amongst the first ones to get notified about it, please sign up at bemyeyes.com/android.
+Be My Eyes is right now only available for iOS, but we are currently working on an Android version.
+If you wish to be amongst the first to get notified about it, please sign up at bemyeyes.com/android.

 You are more than welcome to use our video, however, when doing so, please embed it.
 The video can be found on Vimeo.
 If you are not able to do so, you should provide a link to our website and the application in your description accompanying the video.
 You can format it in HTML or any other way you prefer.

 You simply need to download the application, register, and you are ready to help.
 To be able to download the application, you will need an iPhone 4 or newer.

 Volunteering for Be My Eyes is easy and unbinding.
 If you wish to help us with the translations for the app, please visit the page CrowdIn.
-You can either participate in further translations or verification of the existing languages.
-Thank you so much for all your help on beforehand!
+You can either participate in further translations or verifications of the existing languages.
+Thank you so much for all your help beforehand!
 Being a small team, we really appreciate all the help we can get.